autodidaddict/kevinhoffman-dot-blog/content/post/distributed_deadlines.md

  >}}
 {{< section "end" >}}

 Each time we split the work into `n` concurrent processes, we've divided the original problem of the distributed deadline into `n` _smaller, parallel problems_.
-So instead of the timeout being calculated as $\textstyle\sum_{i=1}^n * duration$, where $n$ is the number of processes, it is instead the timeout used by the longest-running sub-process.
+So instead of the timeout being calculated as `duration * num_processes`, instead it's the timeout used by the longest-running sub-process.
 The core problem remains, however, it is just smaller.

 At this point our problem may resemble one that we can solve with _map-reduce_ or other well-known distributed patterns for which there are open source and off-the-shelf commercial solutions.
 If we can solve it by leveraging those tools, then we should definitely consider this when evaluating pros and cons.
 Just be wary of the _"every problem looks like a nail when we're holding a hammer"_ fallacy.
 Not everything is well suited to distributed map-reduce, no matter how cool those tools might be.